-Furthermore, a tyrosine at the location of Gln493 of SARS-CoV-2 (discussed later), RaTG13 contains a tyrosine residue that does not bind strongly to ACE2 receptor residues.
+Furthermore, there is a tyrosine at the location of Gln493 of SARS-CoV-2 (discussed later), whereas RaTG13 contains a tyrosine residue that does not bind strongly to ACE2 receptor residues.
 Therefore, RaTG13 does not typically result in infection in bats due to the weaker affinity between its S-domain and bat ACE2 receptor compared to SARS-CoV-2 and human ACE2.

 Links to SARS-CoV-2

 SARS-CoV-2 is the virus that causes COVID-19 and is a beta-coronavirus that shares a high degree of sequence homology with horseshoe bat RaTG13 (Yunnan).

 The viral S domain shares up to 97.8% conservation in the ectodomain, however, there are many nuclei acid substitutions within the receptor-binding domain; RBD (89.6%).
 See genomic differences between SARS-CoV-2 and other viruses for more discussion.

 As previously mentioned, RaTG13’s S-domain contains a Leu486 whereas human SARS-CoV-2 contains a bulkier Phe486 that binds to a hydrophobic pocket on the surface of ACE2 formed by specific residues e.g. Phe28 & Leu79.